YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > Remember that a domain model should not contain concepts from the user interfaces or databases, like Window, Database, etc.

+Level 5: Resource response with Reference:

+> Please review the [Classes](https://mycourses2.mcgill.ca/) part of the Class Diagram lecture.

 ### Using n-ary association instead of intermediate class